shree-ranga/senior-backend-engineer-exercise-go-shree-ranga-raju/README.md

 ## Notes

 - Keep it simple
-- If the API does what we requested, then its a success
+- If the API does what we requested, then it's a success
 - Anything extra (tests, other endpoints, ...) is not worth bonus/etc
-- We expect this to take less than an two hours, please try and limit your effort to that window
+- We expect this to take less than two hours, please try and limit your effort to that window
 - We truly value your time and just want a basic benchmark and common piece of code to use in future interviews
 - If we bring you in for in-person interviews, your submission might be revisited and built on during the interview process